-Private file sharing solution that helps your business stay in control of your business data.
-Because online file sharing does not mean you have to upload files to a third-party site.
-Instead, you can use your on-premise IT infrastructure for a private, self-hosted file sharing solution.
+Private file sharing solution that helps your organization stay in control of your business data to meet compliance controls and security standards.
+Because online file sharing does not mean you have to upload files to a third-party website.
+Instead, you can leverage your local IT infrastructure for a private, self-hosted file sharing solution that's online for your employees and user groups.

 A service provider for schools in a canton of Switzerland is part of the government for education in that region.
 Their schools have varying numbers of users, from 80 to several thousand.
 They have on-premises file servers.
 The data on the local file servers can be accessed by the teachers and the administration of the school.
 The users require a secure solution to store their files.
 They also have some data protection requirements.
 They are using SharePoint and OneDrive for schools.
 But they get some legal issues because of privacy.
 They want to be compliant with Swiss regulations.
 Because of the legal requirements in Switzerland, the schools cannot use a solution that is not connected to WAN.
 There is an encryption problem.
 They can not upload the files to SharePoint because they do not want the encryption key for their documents to be stored with a third party.
 They would like to have a private, self-hosted cloud storage solution for schools.
 No third party should have access to the documents, only them.